Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-HubAndSpoke.md

 ## Network topology and connectivity
 On the *Network topology and connectivity* blade, you will configure the core networking platform resources, such as hub virtual network, gateways (VPN and/or ExpressRoute), Azure Firewall, DDoS Protection Standard and Azure Private DNS Zones for Azure PaaS services.
-To deploy and configure these network resources, you must select a network topology (for this scenario, select either "Hub and spoke with Azure Firewall" or "Hub and spoke with your own third-party NVA"), provide the address space to be assigned to the hub virtual network, select an Azure region where the hub virtual network will be created and provide a dedicated (empty) subscription that will be used to host the requisite infrastructure.
-For this example, we will select the "Hub and spoke with Azure Firewall" network topology.
+To deploy and configure these network resources, you must:

+* In the Deploy network topology option, select either "Hub and spoke with Azure Firewall" or "Hub and spoke with your own third-party NVA".
+For this example, we will select the "Hub and spoke with Azure Firewall".
+* Provide a dedicated (empty) subscription that will be used to host the requisite networking infrastructure.
+* Provide the address space to be assigned to the hub virtual network
+* Select an Azure region where the hub virtual network will be created

  ![img](./media/clip_image036a.png)